Commonwealth Bank of Australia (OTCMKTS:CSLLY) Lifted to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Commonwealth Bank of Australia (OTCMKTS:CSLLY) from a hold rating to a buy rating in a report issued on Tuesday morning, Zacks.com reports.
-They currently have $120.00 price target on the stock.
+Zacks Investment Research upgraded shares of Commonwealth Bank of Australia (OTCMKTS:CSLLY) from a hold rating to a buy rating in a research note released on Monday, Zacks.com reports.
+The brokerage currently has $118.00 target price on the stock.

 According to Zacks, “CSL Ltd. is a biopharmaceutical company.
 It engages in researches, develops, manufactures and markets vaccines and plasma protein biotherapies to treat and prevent human medical conditions.
 The company’s operating segments consists of CSL Behring and bioCSL.
 CSL Behring segment provides plasma-derived and recombinant products, and operates plasma collection networks through CSL Plasma. bioCSL segment manufactures, sells and distributes vaccines, antivenoms and other pharmaceutical products primarily in Australia and New Zealand; as well as also manufactures and markets in vitro diagnostic products through Immunohaematology.
 It operates primarily in Germany, Switzerland and the United States.
 CSL Ltd. is headquartered in Parkville, Australia. “

-Separately, Citigroup lowered Commonwealth Bank of Australia from a buy rating to a neutral rating in a report on Thursday, August 20th.
-Five analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
-The company currently has an average rating of Hold and an average price target of $120.00.
+Separately, Citigroup cut Commonwealth Bank of Australia from a buy rating to a neutral rating in a report on Thursday, August 20th.
+Five equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+The stock has a consensus rating of Hold and an average target price of $118.00.

 About Commonwealth Bank of Australia